mui/material-ui/CONTRIBUTING.md

 To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/mui-org/material-ui/issues?q=is:open+is:issue+label:"good+first+issue") that contain changes that have a relatively limited scope.
 This label means that there already is a working solution to the issue in the discussion section, and therefore is a great place to get started.

 We also have a list of [good to take issues](https://github.com/mui-org/material-ui/issues?q=is:open+is:issue+label:"good+to+take").
-This label is applied when there has already been some discussion about the solution and there is a clear direction to go.
-This targets developers that want to reduce the chance of going down a rabbit hole.
+This label is set when there has been already some discussion about the solution and it is clear in which direction to go.
+These issues are good for developers that want to reduce the chance of going down a rabbit hole.

 If you decide to fix an issue, please be sure to check the comment thread in case somebody is already working on a fix.
 If nobody is working on it at the moment, please leave a comment stating that you have started to work on it so other people don’t accidentally duplicate your effort.